taelid/panda/README.md

-# panda
+# project panda

-Personal website to learn HTML/CSS/Javascript on.

-Hail Thurston Waffles.
+Training wheels on.